 A young girl is questioned by her classmates as to why she is on their reserve when she doesn't look like the other kids (because she has blonde hair and blue eyes).
 This discourages the girl from participating in traditional activities.
 After talking with her Grandmother, she returns to participating in activities, and even befriends the kids who teased her.

-▶ explores the idea that First Peoples identity and connection to culture are not based on appearance
+▶ explores the idea that First Peoples identity and connection to culture are not based on appearance early learning, things I can do

 I See Me

 Margaret Manuel, Okanagan, Secwepemc